axibase/atsd/rule-engine/functions-lookup.md

 Retrieves the replacement table identified by name `s` as a key-value map.

-If the table is not found, an empty map is returned.
+If the table is not found, the function returns an empty map.

 ## `property`